ucsf-bhhi/bhhicharts/README.md

 #> Registered S3 method overwritten by 'quantmod':
 #>   method            from
 #>   as.zoo.data.frame zoo
-#> Highcharts (www.highcharts.com) is a Highsoft software product which is
-#> not free for commercial and Governmental use

 scatter_chart = hchart(mtcars, "scatter", hcaes(x = wt, y = mpg, group = cyl)) |>
   hc_xAxis(title = list(text = "Weight")) |>